TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/SettingUpPhpstorm/Index.rst

 Coding Guidelines
 =================

 Make sure your IDE is setup properly to comply with the :ref:`Coding Guidelines for TYPO3 (CGL) <t3coreapi:cgl>`.
 For example, (following PSR-2) space characters (not tabs) are used to indent source code.
+See
-See :ref:`Whitespace and indentation <t3coreapi:cgl-general-requirements-for-php-files>` for more information.
+:ref:`Whitespace and indentation <t3coreapi:cgl-general-requirements-for-php-files>`
+for more information.

 PHP files
 ---------

-`File: Settings: Editor: Code Style : PHP : Set From : Predefined Style`: choose PSR-1 / PSR-2
+`File: Settings: Editor: Code Style : PHP : Set From : Predefined Style`

+Choose PSR-1 / PSR-2

 .. image:: _assets/settings-codestyle-php-setfrom.png
    :align: center
-   :alt: Setup Phpstorm Predefined Code Style
+   :alt: Setup PhpStorm Predefined Code Style

 In order to test this, use `Code: Reformat Code` to reformat a PHP file